ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 </dependency>
 ```

 #### 2.1.3.
-Reverse proxy
+Reverse Proxy

-Usually all components are deployed under the same domain, but if your legacy IAM is under another domain than the ForgeRock applications, you will need a reverse proxy in front of both legacy and ForgeRock.
-This will ensure all the cookies will be seen between aplications from the same domain, otherwise SSO can't be achieved.
+Usually all components are deployed to the same domain, but if your legacy IAM system is in a different domain than the ForgeRock applications, you will need a reverse proxy in front of both the legacy system and ForgeRock.
+Using a reverse proxy ensures that all the cookies can be accessed by applications in the same domain, enabling SSO.

 ### 2.2.
 Getting the Code

-If you want to run the code unmodified you can simply clone the ForgeRock repository:
+If you want to run the code unmodified, clone the ForgeRock repository:

 ```
 mkdir demo